corbinmuraro/corbinmuraro.com/_portfolio/sqs.md

 # Simple Questions Search

 [Simple Questions Search](http://sqs.corbinmuraro.com) started as a little personal project inspired by Kevin Rose’s mantra of [building for niche audiences](https://medium.com/@producthunt/kevin-rose-on-creating-stronger-startups-solving-world-problems-and-what-he-learned-at-digg-e5fffacd4314).
-In addition to providing value to a niche audience, the project helped me learn and improve on a variety of skills, from designing intuitive search interfaces to search indexing with [Solr](http://lucene.apache.org/solr/) to web hosting on [AWS](https://aws.amazon.com/ec2/).
+In addition to providing value to a niche audience, the project helped me learn and improve on a variety of skills, from designing intuitive search interfaces to designing search infrastructure with [Solr](http://lucene.apache.org/solr/) and [AWS](https://aws.amazon.com/ec2/).

 ![search results]({{site.baseurl}}/images/sqs-images/polished-full-results.png)